unstoppabledomains/dev-docs/identity/overview/humanity-check.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w2R2GUnzgOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The Login with Unstoppable Humanity Check feature provides a way for applications to verify personal information for their users and attach that information to UD domains.
+The Unstoppable Login Humanity Check feature provides a way for applications to verify personal information for their users and attach that information to UD domains.
 This process allows users to safely prove their ‘uniqueness’ without revealing their identity or personal information.
 We’re calling this privacy-protected but robust authentication method Humanity Check.

 The Humanity Check feature allows Unstoppable Domains to start building a community of data sharing with domains as the central hub through which that information passes.